Yes. You can create a Link element that does this and you can even transfer registered data automatically form the first form to the second.

-Buttons like [Signature], [Select], [+Add Item], the message “Mandatory”, the Summary page, and the Forms and Tasks mobile apps are at present only available in English.
+The message “Mandatory”, the Summary page, and the Next app are at present only available in English.
 So are the Zegeba Dashboard and Designer modules.

 Using more colors than the standard purple hue for the Forms app’s form tiles helps the app user quickly choose the correct form in the Dashboard.
 These colors are defined in the Form element in the Designer.
 Select the form element (at the top, with the form name), go to Element Properties and select the Styling tab.
 Select a new Background color for the tile.
 The tile’s label text is black, but you may change this in the field Label color.
 Note that these tiles only appear in the Forms and Web Apps, so you must open one of these to see the changes you have made.

 If you want to place the copy in a form on your server here and now, you may copy it in the Designer via the browser memory – much like the standard copy-and-paste process via the Clipboard.
 Use the Copy option on the File menu to copy the form content, then open the target form in Designer and paste in the copied content via the Paste option the File menu.
 This is described in Designing: 2.2 The File menu.

 To keep a form copy in a separate file and use it now or later, or on another server, you can use the Export function in the Dashboard.
 This will create a file that you can import into the same server, or send it away to be imported to another server’s Dashboard.
 See Managing: 4.6 Export and import of Zegeba forms and folders.